 Educate yourself about the condition.

 One of the best things you can do after an endometriosis diagnosis is to educate yourself about the condition.
 Knowledge will help you better understand your symptoms and give you an idea of available treatments.
-Some resources that you should consider:
+You can also ask questions about your diagnosis to your doctor or another healthcare provider.

 Find an endometriosis doctor